 How Long Does Egg Nog Last?

-Proper food storage is the key to extending the shelf life of egg nog.
-You can help egg nog keep fresh longer by keeping it away from light and by placing it in the back in your refrigerator immediately after use.
-Store egg nog on an interior refrigerator shelf rather than in the door, where the temperature fluctuates with frequent opening.
-In addition, opened egg nog should be stored tightly in its original closed container as the containers were specifically designed for this purpose.
+You can help eggnog keep fresh longer by keeping it away from light and by placing it in the back of your refrigerator immediately after use.
+Store eggnog on an interior refrigerator shelf rather than in the door, where the temperature fluctuates with frequent opening.
+In addition, opened eggnog should be stored tightly in its original closed container as the containers were specifically designed for this purpose.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 Interesting facts about Egg Nog:

 How long is Egg Nog good for when prepared in a dish?

 How long does egg nog last?
 That depends.
 How long does alcohol last?
 In general, egg nog lasts only as long as the quickest expiring ingredient with which it is mixed.